doctordrue/shared-costs/README.md

 # shared-costs
 Web application to calculate costs for some group of people who spends money together.
-Note that this is may pet-project to learn Spring
+Note that this is my pet-project to learn Spring

 ## Deployment
 ### Docker